 The older man attempted to share what he had learned over the last couple years.
 He shared how he found contentment in his relationships with his close friends, how he found satisfaction in growing as an individual and contributing to other people in meaningful ways, how he found happiness in pursuing his passions, not pursuing more stuff.

-“So, you just left your high-paying job, got rid of most of your stuff, and started living a meaningful life?” the younger man asked in a half-mocking, nihilistic, cynical tone.
+“So, you just left your high-paying job, got rid of most of your stuff, and started living a meaningful life?” the younger man asked in a half-mocking cynical tone.

 “Yes.
-It didn’t happen overnight.
+It didn’t happen overnight, though.
 It took a couple years of focus.
-It took a few years of being conscious, a few years of being aware of what’s truly important.
+A few years of being conscious.
+A few years of being aware of what’s truly important.
 I had to make a fundamental shift in the way I live my—”

 “I’m not telling you how to live your life.
 I’m simply stating the obvious: What you’re doing right now is not making you happy.
 Nor are you on the path to happiness.
 The path you are on leads to more discontent—I know, because I have been down the same path.
 Until you focus on what’s important—until you focus on what’s going on inside you—you won’t be happy.”